moontracer/buttoncheck/README.md

 Modal = current WIP (Ask Kris how it goes!)

+---
 Clean up the Nav next (everything besides Add View) Then do Player 2 Functionality and Link Association

+--
+12/26 Update:

+I like about being its own page - I think it's necessary!

+Okay so what I can do with the about page is have it open in another browser tab when people access it via the register page instead of moving them from the register page!
+This makes it so the only thing I need a modal for probably is the Report functionality.
+I can just redirect people when they access the About from the nav dropdown - no need for a modal at all!

+need to make sykbound arts a <Link> - done!

+Add styling for navMenu items.
+I think that the <Link> might be overwriting the <li>'s styling, see if assigning it to the Link will fix things - done!

+after this, try to add some functionality to the menu that makes it disappear when uses either: click the x, click a menu item, or click anywhere outside of it. (i have an idea on how to do the first two but this third option sounds difficult to do...probably gonna have to look that functionality up.
+)

+VOD LIST VIEW WORK
+DRAFT PLUS VIEW
+BACKEND START

+how do I fix this dropdown?

+Fixed characters dropdown!
+Adding in player 2 functionality rn.

+--
+add link association